 By and large, three factors influence your upload speed in Google Drive:

-- Internet speed & connectivity.
-If your device is connected to high-speed internet, your assets will get uploaded to Google Drive faster.
-And cloud storage will work quicker in general.
+- Internet options, speed & connectivity.
+If your device is connected to high-speed internet with great bandwidth settings, your assets will get uploaded to Google Drive faster.
+And download speed will also be better, so you'll download faster.

-For example, if it’s an image or video, the system takes time to convert the asset into a variety of formats, codecs, and resolutions.
-It makes sure you can open your media on whatever device you’re using.
+For example, if it’s an image or video, the system takes processing time to convert the asset into a variety of formats, codecs, and resolutions.
+It makes sure you can open your social media marketing on whatever device you’re using.

 Of course, videos are the most challenging file type to upload.
 They’re big & bulky so you see “upload error” on your screen more often.
 The inquiry “how long does it take for Google Drive to process a video” ranks high on search engines.
-And I’m sure if you’ve ever dealt with videos, you were wondering about this question too.
+And I’m sure if you’ve ever dealt with videos, you are wondering how to make Google Drive process videos faster.

 Our rough estimation says that you’ll need 1 hour per 1 GB to upload a video (or any other type of file).
-Add 10 minutes per GB to this number for processing a video.
+Add 10 minutes per GB to this number for video processing.

 By the way, you can track the progress of uploading your file.
 See this pop-up in the right corner of your screen: